Vec-LUT: Vector Table Lookup for Parallel Ultra-Low-Bit LLM Inference on Edge Devices: Introduction

 To address this issue, we propose a novel \textit{vector LUT paradigm that performs a single $1\rightarrow N$ lookup for each index, rather than performing $1\rightarrow 1$ lookup for $N$ times}.
 Instead of constructing a separate table for each token, vector LUT precomputes a unified table, as shown in Fig.~\ref{fig:loop-order}(b-2), where the results corresponding to the same index are stored contiguously across tokens.
 It eliminates reliance on hardware scalar LUT instructions, avoids non-contiguous memory access, and potentially improves memory bandwidth utilization.

 While this idea is conceptually clean, realizing it effectively requires overcoming two technical challenges.

-\paragraph{({\romannumeral 1}) How to design tensor layouts for memory bandwidth efficiency} Since vector LUT constructs a unified table across all tokens rather than separated ones for each token, all tensors involved in the computation, including weight, activation, and LUT, should be organized to match this paradigm for continuous memory access.
+\paragraph{({\romannumeral 1}) How to design tensor layouts for memory bandwidth efficiency} Since vector LUT constructs a unified table across all tokens rather than separated ones for each token, all tensors involved in the computation, including weight, activation, and LUT, should be organized to match this paradigm for contiguous memory access.
 In scalar LUT, each token maintains its own table, leading to an activation and weight layout that is feature-first.
 The unified table used by vector LUT requires a token-first layout so that all tokens’ values for the same feature are stored contiguously.
-If tensors are misaligned with this requirement, discountinuous memory accesses can degrade performance as high as $12\times$ (see~\S\ref{sec:eval-ablation}).
+If tensors are misaligned with this requirement, non-contiguous memory accesses can degrade performance by up to $12\times$ (see~\S\ref{sec:eval-ablation}).

 \paragraph{({\romannumeral 2}) How to design the LUT access to avoid cache thrashing} As shown in Fig.~\ref{fig:loop-order}, vector LUT stores the results for $N$ tokens in each row, which expands the LUT size by a factor of $N$, making it infeasible to cache the entire LUT for fast lookup.
 For example, while typical L1 and L2/L3 caches for edge processors are only 10s of KiBs and 10s of MiBs, respectively~\cite{arm_neoverse_v1, intel_core_i7_13700k}, a 2-bit vector LUT in INT16 can exceed $200$ MiB (e.g., $285.5$ MiB for a $4096\times 14436\times 512$ GeMM from Llama3 8B).
 During lookup, the large LUT combined with the inherently random access pattern can lead to a poor cache hit rate and low inference throughput.